calebdinsmore/edusports-site/misc/constitution.md

 ### Section 4 - Other Changes

 Any other changes not detailed above may be proposed at any time.
-At the Commissioner's discretion, a vote may be held for a proposed change, and any changes to this Constitution deemed necessary by the majority ruling of that vote will be made, and the league will be made aware of them.
+The process for proposing and passing a change is as follows:

+- Any owner may make a motion at any time to amend this Constitution.
+- Another owner must second the motion.
+- The Commissioner must approve the motion and begin the voting process.
+  - The Commissioner may veto a motion to amend the Constitution.
+This veto may be overturned if one-third of the league is in favor of moving forward (4/12 owners).
+If four owners make known their approval of the motion, the Commissioner is compelled to move forward.
+- The Commissioner will open a poll to the rest of the league within the Slack channel.
+  - This poll will have a set voting period of seven days.

+Amendments to the Constitution must be passed by a two-thirds supermajority vote (8/12 votes in favor).
+Exceptions to this rule are the following:

+- Scoring (changes must be approved unanimously)